Keypirinha/Packages/README.md

   - Patch to add `Copy...` actions for the `RegBrowser` package
 * [@DrorHarari](https://github.com/DrorHarari):
   - Patch to add string reverse and camel-like case changes to the `String` package
+  - Patch to add variable support to the 'Calc' package